The goal of the Doctor of Design to create new knowledge and promote its application in the professional design community and society at large.

 Director, Doctor of Design

-In 2018, the first class of Doctor of Design students will be admitted to the NC State College of Design.
+Applications are now invited for the first class of Doctor of Design students to be admitted for Fall 2018.